intel/dffml/docs/arch/alice/discussion/0036/reply_0005.md

 Alice is our guide through the looking glass at our nonsensical data Wonderland.
 She makes sense of the madness and guides us through.

+She is a layered set of language models, encoder/decoders.
+Viewed as a whole.
+Thinking of new systems contexts (dataflows, assests, I/O) and executing them or rewarding others executing them so she has more data are her way of experimenting to find ways to increase her net accuracy in prioritization.
+This means rhat